2009–10 Illinois Fighting Illini men's basketball team: Jeffrey Jordan

 On October 6, 2009 it was reported that Jeffrey Jordan was talking to former teammates and coaches about a possible return to the Illinois basketball team.
 Jordan had left the team in June, after his second season, to focus on school.
 October 16, 2009, coach Bruce Weber said that Jordan planned to return to the team.

 Pre-season rankings

 Various publications and news sources released their preseason rankings prior to the start of the 2009–10 season.
 Illinois has been ranked by the publications below.
 The Fighting Illini were ranked 23rd by the Associated Press in their pre-season poll released.
 The Illini received the 27th most votes in the Coaches poll and failed to make their Top 25.

-Losses and additions
+Departures

 Illinois lost a good portion of their backcourt with the departure of 2008-09 senior guards Chester Frazier, Trent Meacham, and Calvin Brock.

+2009 additions

 Freshmen Joseph Bertrand, Brandon Paul and D.J.
 Richardson help fill the holes in the guard positions, while freshmen Stan Simpson and Tyler Griffey will add depth to the frontcourt.

-2009 additions